redfords/databases/README.md

 # Databases

-HackerRank and LeetCode practice on databases, SQL, XML, database normalization.
+HackerRank and LeetCode practice on databases, SQL, and data modeling.

 ## Resources